SolidLabResearch/solid-web-app-template/README.md

-# Solid app template
+# Solid Web app template

-This template helps you to get started with creating a Solid app.
+This template helps you to get started with creating a Solid Web app.

 ## Features